HomeLatest NewsStartupsGoogle pledges $1 bn in investments in Africa to support the startup ecosystem

 Preferred Source of Google

 The announcement by Google came during a virtual event where the tech major launched an Africa Investment Fund, through which it will invest $50 million in startups.
-Under the proposed plan the company will provide African start-ups access to its employees, network and technologies.
+Under the proposed plan the company will provide African start-ups access to its employees, and technologies.

 Advertisement